yosssi/gcss/README.md

 ## Compile from Go programs

-You can compile a GCSS file from Go programs by invoking `gcss.Compile` function.
-Please see the [GoDoc](http://godoc.org/github.com/yosssi/gcss) for the datails.
+You can compile a GCSS file from Go programs by invoking the `gcss.Compile` function.
+Please see the [GoDoc](http://godoc.org/github.com/yosssi/gcss) for the details.

 ```go
 pathc, errc := gcss.Compile("path_to_gcss_file")